 I didn’t dress up for the Friday night Treat Street thing.
 But I did dress up on Saturday for actual Halloween.
 Too bad hardly anyone saw my costume to appreciate all the work I did on my hair.
 It may have been easier to buy a wig.

 After the lovely Friday night weather, Saturday was cold and rainy.
-Joel took the girls Trick-or-Treating through our neighborhood while I stayed home to pass out candy.
+My husband took the girls Trick-or-Treating through our neighborhood while I stayed home to pass out candy.
 I was kind of shocked at how few Trick-or-Treaters I had.
 Maybe five groups of kids total.
 And most of them were college students.
 In costume.
-I loved that.
+I loved that

-Sophia told everyone that Chloe was an “Evil Witch” for Halloween and Mommy was a “Mean, Evil Witch.”
+My youngest told everyone that her sister was an “Evil Witch” for Halloween and Mommy was a “Mean, Evil Witch.”
 I got a kick out of that.

 The meanest thing I did this year was offer to buy out my children’s candy.
 They could pick the ten best pieces (and hello!
-My neighborhood passed out a number of full-sized candy bars, so they got a lot more than I bargained for!) and sell the rest to Joel and me for ten dollars.
+My neighborhood passed out a number of full-sized candy bars, so they got a lot more than I bargained for!) and sell the rest to us for ten dollars.
 It’s worth it to me to have happier children that aren’t hopped up on sugar for 3 weeks.
-I bought Sophia out with a Cinderella Barbie doll that cost me ten dollars at the store.
+I bought my youngest out with a Cinderella Barbie doll that cost me ten dollars at the store.

-Bria wasn’t going to go for it, but in the end, she relented.
-Joel now has a lot of candy to take to his office and do something about, because it isn’t staying in this house!
+My oldest (age 9) wasn’t going to go for it, but in the end, she relented.
+My husband now has a lot of candy to take to his office and do something about, because it isn’t staying in this house!